Porgramming-Hero-web-course/batch-4-assignment-1-Shariful134/Blog_3.md

-// Type guard is a pattern or technique in TypeScript that help to ensure type validation.
+Type guard is a pattern or technique in TypeScript that help to ensure type validation.
 Specially when if your variable type is multiple type.
-// TypeScript has various types of type guards.
+TypeScript has various types of type guards.

-// 1. typeof Type Guard
+Example_1:( typeof )
-// It is generally used for primitive types such as string, number, boolean etc. Using typeof we can check whether a variable of a specific type.
+It is generally used for primitive types such as string, number, boolean etc. Using typeof we can check whether a variable of a specific type.

-// Example_1:
 function Student(num: string | number) {
 if (typeof num === "string") {
 console.log("this is string"); // যদি value string হয়